rewiring-nz/solar-estimates/src/README.md

 # Recreate a conda env from file (make sure you're in this src/ dir)
 conda env create -f environment.yml
 ```

+### Nots for GRASS on Mac

+*This has been tested for GRASS 8.4.1.
+Apple ARM on MacOS Sequoia 15.7.1.*

+When trying to open the GRASS app, you may get the warning `GRASS is Damaged and Can’t Be Opened.
+You Should Move It To The Trash.`.
+Although [the documentation says](https://cmbarton.github.io/grass-mac/download/#important-apple-security-block-and-workaround-for-grass-versions-downloaded-in-2024-and-prior-to-9-january-2025) that this should be resolved as of 9 Jan 2025, this may still be the case for you.

+To get around this, go to `Applications`, right click the GRASS app and click `Open`.
+It will block it, so cancel.
+Then go to your Mac's `System Settings` > `Privacy & Security` > scroll down to the `Security` section at the bottom.
+Assuming GRASS was the last app you tried to open, there should be a message about GRASS being blocked, with an `Open Anyway` button next to it.
+Click this, and it will allow your Mac to open GRASS from now on.
+See [this screenshot](https://support.apple.com/en-nz/102445#openanyway) for an example.

 ## Usage